grafana/grafana/docs/sources/features/datasources/influxdb.md

 ### Group By
 To group by a tag click the plus icon at the end of the GROUP BY row.
 Pick a tag from the dropdown that appears.
-You can remove the group by by clicking on the `tag` and then click on the x icon.
+You can remove the "Group By" by clicking on the `tag` and then click on the x icon.

 ### Text Editor Mode (RAW)
 You can switch to raw query mode by clicking hamburger icon and then `Switch editor mode`.